 I use two.
-After completing just about any written thing I load it into Grammarly and see if I get the same feeling that I used to get from Mrs. Green.
-I’m getting better at details but still trip over clauses and commas.
-I suppose that using Grammarly could make you lazy but they send out a weekly usage report and damned if I don’t want to improve over last week.
+After writing just about anything, I load it into Grammarly and see if I get the same good feeling I used to get from Mrs. Green.
+I’m getting better, but details about clauses and commas still trip me up.
+I suppose using Grammarly could make you lazy, but they send me a weekly usage report and damned if I don’t want to improve over last week.
 So I play a game to see just how little I can leave for the robot to discover.
 It’s an end-around to make the mechanics of writing fun.

 I use the free version.
 Ads and emails tell me that I have more – deeper – issues that will be revealed with a paid account.
 If it were a buck-ninety-nine or so a month, I would probably pony up just to thank them and support the program.
 But it runs ten or twelve bucks (with frequent offers at about six dollars) and I just think that’s too much.
 For me anyway.

 I did pay for Scrivener.
 And smiled when I did so.
 Don’t think of Scrivener as a word processing program.
 There is nothing you can do here that you can’t do using MS Word.
-But Scrivener allows you to manage your writing in a way that is difficult or impossible with other writing programs.
-I love it and you should check it out.
-If you end up using it, watch a couple of You Tube videos to see how expert users have set it up.
-It’s one of those programs that is easy to use straight from the box but has depths to plumb for those so inclined.
+But Scrivener allows me to manage my writing in a way that is difficult or impossible with other writing programs.
+I love it.
+If you end up using it, watch a couple You Tube videos to see how expert users have set it up.
+It’s one of those programs that is easy to use straight from the box, but has depths to plumb for those so inclined.